vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

   me to still go to sleep earlier than the previous day.
 I ended up waking with the alarm (set for 9:45 AM) due to a work meeting at 10:30 AM.

+* 2025-01-30 to 2025-01-31: 1 AM to 10:28 AM.
+The early sleep time
+  marks my return to normalcy.
+The time of waking up, though late, was not constrained by any work meetings or other obligations, and the long sleep duration reflects the cold weather.
+Overall, I feel like I am back on track sleep-wise, so this incident is closed.